OWASP/owasp-masvs/Document/03-Using_the_MASVS.md

 By adhering to the controls outlined in the OWASP MASVS, organizations can ensure that their mobile applications are built with security in mind, reducing the risk of security breaches and protecting sensitive user data.
 Whether used as a metric, guidance, or baseline, the OWASP MASVS is an invaluable tool for enhancing the security of mobile applications.

 The OWASP MASVS is a living document and is regularly updated to reflect the changing threat landscape and new attack vectors.
-As such, it's important to [stay up-to-date](https://mas.owasp.org/contact/) with the latest version of the standard and adapt security measures accordingly.
+As such, it's important to [stay up-to-date](https://mas.owasp.org/MASVS/ with the latest version of the standard and adapt security measures accordingly.

 ## Mobile Application Security Model

 The standard is divided into various groups that represent the most critical areas of the mobile attack surface.
 These control groups, labeled **MASVS-XXXXX**, provide guidance and standards for the following areas:

-- **MASVS-STORAGE:** Secure storage of sensitive data on device.
+- **MASVS-STORAGE:** Secure storage of sensitive data on a device (data-at-rest).
 - **MASVS-CRYPTO:** Cryptographic functionality used to protect sensitive data.
 - **MASVS-AUTH:** Authentication and authorization mechanisms used by the mobile app.
-- **MASVS-NETWORK:** Secure network communication between the mobile app and external systems.
+- **MASVS-NETWORK:** Secure network communication between the mobile app and remote endpoints (data-in-transit).
-- **MASVS-PLATFORM:** Secure interaction with the underlying mobile platform and co-installed apps.
+- **MASVS-PLATFORM:** Secure interaction with the underlying mobile platform and other installed apps.
+- **MASVS-CODE:** Security best practices for data processing and keeping the app up-to-date.
 - **MASVS-RESILIENCE:** Resilience to reverse engineering and tampering attempts.

 Each of these control groups contains individual controls labeled **MASVS-XXXXX-Y**, which provide specific guidance on the particular security measures that need to be implemented to meet the standard.